buildo/retro/docs/toctoc/guides/token-based-recovery-flow.md

 - `registerForRecovery`: registers a `Subject` for recovery, by creating an `AccessToken` in the `AccessTokenDomain`.
-This is typically used when a user begins the password recovery flow.
+This is typically used when a user asks for a password reset.

 - `recoverLogin`: resets the `Login` credentials for a `Subject`.
 The `Subject` is identified using an `AccessToken` normally issued by the